langchain-ai/langchain-aws-template/slack_bot/README.md

 Contains the infrastructure code written in CDK that will be deployed to AWS

 ### config.py
 Contains the configuration used by the infrastructure and the application code.
-The current setup expects the api keys and slack bot token to be stored in Secrets Manager under the name `api-keys`.
-For example retrieving the secrets in the AWS console will look like this.
+The current setup expects the API keys and Slack bot token to be stored in Secrets Manager under the name `api-keys`.
+For example, the secrets in the AWS console will look like this:
 ```json
 {
     "openai-api-key": "<api-key-value>",